dusanradivojevic/EPOS-D2/README.md

 # Vodovod-EPOS
-Primer veb sajta za preduzeće koje se bavi vodosnabdevanjem.
+Instance of website designed for water supply company.

-## Opis
+## Description
-Ovaj sajt je urađen u sklopu predmeta Elektronsko poslovanje na Fakultetu organizacionih nauka.
+This website is implemented within faculty course.

-## Pregled
+## Preview
-Sajt možete pogledati klikom na <a href="https://dusanradivojevic.github.io/Vodovod-EPOS/" target="_blank">link</a>.
+Checkout website by clicking on the <a href="https://dusanradivojevic.github.io/Vodovod-EPOS/" target="_blank">link</a>.